-The most salient aspect of computers, in general, (whether wearable or not) is their reconfigurability and their generality, e.g. that their function can be made to vary widely, depending on the instructions provided for program execution.
+The most salient aspect of computers, in general, (whether wearable or not) is their reconfigurability and their generality, e.g., that their function can be made to vary widely, depending on the instructions provided for program execution.

-With the wearable computer (WearComp), this is no exception, e.g. the wearable computer is more than just a wristwatch or regular eyeglasses: it has the full functionality of a computer system but in addition to being a fully featured computer, it is also inextricably intertwined with the wearer.
+With the WearComp, this is no exception, e.g., the WearComp is more than just a wristwatch or regular eyeglasses: It has the full functionality of a computer system but in addition to being a fully featured computer, it is also inextricably intertwined with the wearer.